johnspray74/ALAExample/README.md

 # ALAExample

 An example application of ALA [(Abstraction Layered Architecture)](http://www.abstractionlayeredarchitecture.com).
 Look at the source diagram in the Application folder: *application diagram.pdf* also shown below.
 (You can click on the diagram to get a clearer view.)
 It describes the user stories of a small desktop application, and is executable.
+The point of the diagram is not the user stories themselves, but to show how an ALA diagram can work.

 ![Application diagram](Application/Application-diagram.png)